Law of the Minimum Paradoxes: Introduction

 These convexity properties are essential for optimization problems which arise in the modeling of adaptation and evolution.
 Let us take them as definitions of the generalized Liebig and anti-Liebig systems of factors:

-{\bf Definition 1.} \begin{itemize} \item{A system of factors is the {\em generalized Liebig system} in a convex domain $U$, if for any level $w_0$ the superlevel set $\{f \in U \ | \ W(f) \geq w_0 \}$ is convex (Fig.~\ref{GenLiebig}).} \item{A system of factors is the {\em generalized anti-Liebig system} in a convex domain $U$, if for any level $w_0$ the sublevel set $\{f \in U \ | \ W(f) \leq w_0 \}$ is convex (Fig.~\ref{Synerg}).} \end{itemize} We call the generalized anti-Liebig systems of factors the {\em synergistic} systems because this definition formalizes the idea of synergy: in the synergistic systems harmful factors superlinear amplify each other.
+\begin{definition} \begin{enumerate} \item{A system of factors is the {\em generalized Liebig system} in a convex domain $U$, if for any level $w_0$ the superlevel set $\{f \in U \ | \ W(f) \geq w_0 \}$ is convex (Fig.~\ref{GenLiebig}).} \item{A system of factors is the {\em generalized anti-Liebig system} in a convex domain $U$, if for any level $w_0$ the sublevel set $\{f \in U \ | \ W(f) \leq w_0 \}$ is convex (Fig.~\ref{Synerg})}. \end{enumerate} \end{definition} We call the generalized anti-Liebig systems of factors the {\em synergistic} systems because this formalizes the idea of synergy: in the synergistic systems harmful factors superlinear amplify each other.

 Conditional maximization of fitness destroys the symmetry between Liebig's and anti-Liebig's systems as well as between generalized Liebig's systems and synergistic ones.
 Following the geometric approach of \cite{Tilman1980,Tilman1982} we illustrate this optimization on Fig.~\ref{Optimizm}.
-The picture may be quite different from the conditional maximization of a convex function near its minima point (compare, for example, Figs.~\ref{AntiLiebigOptimal},\ref{SynergOPtimal} to Fig. from \cite{SihGleeson1995}).
+The picture may be quite different from the conditional maximization of a convex function near its minima point (compare, for example, Figs.~\ref{AntiLiebigOptimal},~\ref{SynergOPtimal} to Fig. from \cite{SihGleeson1995}).

 Individual adaptation changes the picture.
 In the next subsection we discuss possible mechanism of these changes.